 - Before adding the next cake layer, lightly spread a little filling on the bottom of the cake layer so there will be filling on the top and bottom of each layer.
 This will help the nuts stick to each layer better.

 - Repeat this step until the 8th layer.
 From then, frost the outside of the cake with the remaining filling.
-Then coat the sides and top of the cake with the finely pulsed cake crumb

 Notes